 Daimler, Volvo and Traton Plan $600 Million Truck-charging JV

-Daimler Truck, AB Volvo and Traton
+Daimler Volvo Traton JV

 Daimler Trucks, AB Volvo and Traton invest 167 million Euro each to form joint venture.